F O R M L A B

 Creating sculptures on site with found objects: FormLAB installed at Brazilian Museum of Sculpture, 2012.
 2012 © FormLAB, ARS New York

-Inspired by archeological excavation and Surrealist notions of exploration observation and collecting, FormLAB mines found-objects from a localized community and activating them within an art space.
-It creates production systems: transforming the materials on site into artworks; and archive systems for display within museums and galleries.
+Appropriating notions of archeological excavation, observation and collecting, FormLAB mines found-objects from localized communities and activates them within an art space.
+It creates production systems: transforming materials on site into artworks; and archive systems for display within museums and galleries.

-In his conception of FormLAB, Joynes is inspired by Cabaret Voltaire (1916) (Kandinsky, Klee, Tzara, Taeuber-Arp, de Chirico, and Ernst), the Cadavre Exquis experiments of Andre Breton (1918), and the Cut-up works of William Burroughs (1970).
+In his conception of FormLAB, Joynes is inspired by Cabaret Voltaire (1916) (Kandinsky, Klee, Tzara, Taeuber-Arp, de Chirico, and Ernst), the Cadavre Exquis experiments of Andre Breton (1918), and the Cut-up works of William Burroughs (1970) which result in a combination of performances, videos and cabinets of curiosity installed in museums.
+Identities are revealed though shared and collaborative processes, through the in-situ discovery of found objects, sounds, images and gestures.

-Identities are revealed though shared process, through the discovery of found objects, sounds, images and gestures - assembled into sculptures, captured in video, performance, drawings and photos.
-For FormLAB at the Brazilian Museum of Sculpture, São Paulo, Joynes explored local ritual and sculpture-making with a leader of a Brazilian Candomblé religious group, assembling sculptures made from objects possessing history, memory and magic .
-(Left, Les Joynes at Brazilian Museum of Sculpture, Sao Paulo, 2012).
+These are then assembled into sculptures, captured in video, performance, drawings and photos.
+For FormLAB at the Brazilian Museum of Sculpture, São Paulo, (Museu Brasilero da Escultura) Joynes explored local ritual and sculpture-making with the leader of a Brazilian shamanic group, assembling sculptures made from objects possessing history, memory and magic .
+(Image left, Les Joynes creating assemblage sculptures in FormLAB at the Brazilian Museum of Sculpture, Sao Paulo, 2012).

-As a Fulbright-Hays and CEC ArtsLink awarded project FormLAB-Mongolia exhibited (above) at the Zanabazar Museum of Fine Art, Ulaanbaatar where Joynes worked with Mongolian artists, traditional and contemporary musicians and dancers creating a shared dialogue between different music forms, dance and sculpture installation in a traditional nomadic ger.
+As a Fulbright-Hays and CEC ArtsLink awarded project FormLAB-Mongolia exhibited (above) at the Zanabazar Museum of Fine Art, Ulaanbaatar where Joynes worked with Mongolian artists, traditional and contemporary musicians and dancers creating a shared dialogue between different music forms, dance and sculpture installation in a traditional nomadic ger (above).

-Throughout the expedition in Russian-made jeeps (above) then on horseback FormLAB created Buryiat (2014) a video of a the matriarch of a nomadic herder family who now in her 70s connects with her own Mongolia and its borders through binoculars observing the land, the herds, horses, family and neighbours, her landscape and her borders through her binoculars.
+Throughout the expedition in Russian-made jeeps (above) then on horseback FormLAB created Buryiat (2014) a video of a the matriarch of a nomadic herder family who now in her 70s connects with her own Mongolia and its borders through binoculars observing the land, the herds, horses, family, neighbours, and the vast Steppe landscape through her binoculars.

-And throughout the journey through central Mongolia and Khovsgol Province towards the Tsaatan reindeer herding peoples FormLAB created videos connecting the artist to the landscape its fauna and flora.
+And throughout the journey through central Mongolia and Khovsgol Province visiting a nomadic Tsaatan reindeer herding group, FormLAB created videos connecting the artist to the landscape, its people, and its traditions.

 In Korea for Seoul Art Space (2012) at the Seoul Foundation for Art and Culture Joynes (above) and FormLAB worked with local artists to create assemblage sculptures from thousands of plastic toys collected in the neighborhood of Geumcheon in Seoul - recombining these into installations and assemblages.
-Here he explores on a micro-level the power of disruption. (image above, FormLAB in Seoul, 2012, Seoul Foundation for Art & Culture, Korea).
+Here he explores on a micro-level the power of disruption. (image above, Les Joynes performing at FormLAB, Seoul Foundation for Art & Culture, Korea 2012).

 As an artist fellow with the Bauhaus Foundation Kolleg Program (Germany) Joynes created on-site performances in Berlin and Singapore (above) with contemporary and traditional dancers to create light sculptures (above).
 For Fundação Armando Álvares Penteado (FAAP) Residency 2013 Joynes exhibited video performance works created in São Paulo (Dancing in Mercadão, 2013, Touching Sao Paulo, 2013 and in Beijing, Pink Dress, Beijing, 2013).
 For an upcoming exhibition at Zanabazar Museum of Fine Art, Ulaanbaatar, Mongolia Joynes created work with local artists and Mongolian shamans to explore performance, assemblage and the use of ritualized objects.